 This Teriyaki Pork was crazy delicious!
 I think I ate this three or four times the week I made it.
 It was just too good to throw out.
 We had it for dinner and lunch several times.
 Ridiculous!!!
 This would be great for tailgating!
 You can heat up a pan of sliders and take them to the game.
 I promise every will love them!

 Slow Cooker Teriyaki Pulled Pork

 Sprinkle pork shoulder with salt and pepper.
-Place in 6-qt slow cooker.
+Place in a 6-qt slow cooker.
 Sprinkle with onion flakes.
-Pour worcestershire sauce, teriyaki sauce and water in slow cooker.
+Pour Worcestershire sauce, teriyaki sauce, and water in slow cooker.
 Cover and cook on LOW for 8 to 10 hours.

 - *Serve on Kings Hawaiian Rolls with provolone cheese.
 Can assemble sliders ahead of time and wrap in foil.
 Heat in the oven when ready to serve.
 Great for parties!*